NealHumphrey/NealHumphrey.github.io/_posts/2017-08-16-Reusable-D3-Charts.md

 ---
-layout: clean
+layout: blog_post
+author: Neal Humphrey
-title:  "Reusable D3 charts"
+title:  "Reusable D3 Charts and Launching D3 Boilerplate"
 date:   2017-08-16
 categories: javascript d3 web-development
 permalink: /blog/:year/:title/
 ---
-# Reusable D3 Charts and Launching D3 Boilerplate

 Lately I've been working on making D3 charts more reusable.
 In particular, I wanted a structure that I could use when I started any new chart that would naturally lead to an elegant code design and so that I wouldn't need big code refactors when I (inevitably) wanted to add features like resizability.
 This mostly developed during my work on the [Housing Insights](http://housinginsights.org) project.
 [John Osterman](https://github.com/ostermanj) and I worked on a few permutations and settled on a structure that I think works well.
 I'm pulling this out into its own open source project because I think it has a lot of potential for making D3 charts easier for future projects and other developers - I'm launching this as [D3 Boilerplate](https://github.com/NealHumphrey/d3-boilerplate).